ltrias/twm/README.md

 Neo4j is one of the most used graph dbs and, as Titan DB, can be performatic, transactional and has even a implementation o Dijkstra algorithm that is more tested and probably more performatic than TWM's one.
 On the other hand some features of Neo4J must be considered in order to choose a graph storage layer.
 Among others it's important to notice that:

-* Neo4J community edition is supposed to run on a single machine, so it's hard to grow
+* Neo4J community edition is supposed to run on a single machine, so it's hard to grow and horizontal scaling is impossible
 * Some features work only on embbeded graphs, so it's hard to have availability
 * Neo4J can be deployed in cluster for HA using master-slave replications, but it is paid